 This project investigates how music influences micromotion; the smallest bodily motion that it is possible to produce and perceive.
 Data collection is done using motion capture and physiological measurements.
-One of the annual highlights is the organisation of the Norwegian Championship of Standstill, which is both important for data collection but also serves as a dissemination activity.
+One of the annual highlights is the Norwegian Championship of Standstill, which is both important for data collection and serves as a dissemination activity.

 Effort and Attention in Musical Experience

-Musical experience is often mixed with not only sensations of affect and pleasure, but also of sound-producing and sound-accompanying body motion.
-This project seeks to enhance our understanding of the physical and mental effort and attentional processes involved in the production and perception of music-related sound and other music-related multimodal phenomena.
+Musical experience is often mixed with not only sensations of affect and pleasure, but also sound-producing and sound-accompanying body motion.
+This project seeks to enhance our understanding of the physical and mental effort and attentional processes involved in producing and perceiving music-related sound and other music-related multimodal phenomena.

 Engagement and Absorption